arjunbhasin2013/Finding-Optimal-Gradients/README.md

-This Python Jupyter-Notebook demonstrates the implementation of Gradient Descent from scratch and applied on Housing dataset.
+This Python Jupyter-Notebook demonstrates the implementation of Gradient Descent from scratch applied on Housing dataset.

 Dataset source :-
 https://www.kaggle.com/skrakesh5/hosuing-data-set